NFL owners make changes to enhance diversity on many levels

 Due to the coronavirus pandemic, a conference call among the 32 teams owners replaced the planned spring meeting in Marina del Rey, California.
 The league’s annual meeting in March in Florida was canceled.

 On the same day that teams were allowed a limited reopening of their training facilities — most clubs did not do so, many because of governmental restrictions in their area — the owners eliminated one perceived barrier for minorities.
-All clubs will now be required to interview at least two minority candidates from outside the organization for head coach vacancies; at least one minority candidate for any of the three coordinator vacancies; and at least one external minority candidate for senior football operations or general manager positions.
+By the beginning of 2021, all clubs will now be required to interview at least two minority candidates from outside the organization for head coach vacancies; at least one minority candidate for any of the three coordinator vacancies; and at least one external minority candidate for senior football operations or general manager positions.

 The Rooney Rule has been expanded to apply to a wide range of executive positions.
 Teams must now include minorities and/or female applicants in the interviewing processes for senior level front-office positions.
 Those include club president and senior executives in communications, finance, human resources, legal, football operations, sales, marketing, sponsorship, information technology and security jobs.
 The league office will also adhere to these requirements.

-“The NFL is committed to diversity, equity, and inclusion, which I believe is critical to our continued success,” said Commissioner Roger Goodell, who before the Super Bowl acknowledged that the Rooney Rule was falling short of its intent.
+“The NFL is committed to diversity, equity and inclusion, which I believe is critical to our continued success,” added Goodell, who acknowledged that the Rooney Rule has worked, but not to its full intent.

 “While we have seen positive strides in our coaching ranks over the years aided by the Rooney Rule, we recognize, after the last two seasons, that we can and must do more.
 The policy changes made today are bold and demonstrate the commitment of our ownership to increase diversity in leadership positions throughout the league.”